abenz1267/walker/README.md

 programs.walker.enable = true;
 ```

+> Note: this option doesn't support the `runAsService` option; It is recommended that you launch the elephant and walker services using your desktop instead.

 **Option C** (Package): Add `inputs.walker.packages.<system>.default` to your system packages or home-manager packages. replace `<system>` with your system architecture.
 Note: This option doesn't support configuration using nix.

 ```nix